senchalabs/AppInspector/README.md

-Sencha Chrome Inspector
+App Inspector for Sencha™
 =======================
-Chrome Dev Tools extension for debugging Sencha applications.
+Google Chrome™ Dev Tools extension for debugging Sencha applications.

 This is a great tool to debug your Sencha Application.
 It allows you to better understand the component tree and get yourself oriented faster.